lingtorp/iec61850-server/README.md

 #### Problems to address
 - Network interface names are fetched only on Linux
 - Nuklear needs a different backend (see Nuklear documentation or their demos)
+- Investigate if it is worth using libiec61850 without threads.

 Tested on Ubuntu 17.04.